Talks

 I like to speak about things that I’m passionate about:

-I’ve spoken at a few conferences in different countries (Argentina; Uruguay; Chile; and USA) in both Spanish and English.
+I’ve spoken at a few conferences in different countries (Argentina; Uruguay; Chile; Australia; and USA) in both Spanish and English.

 Escaping The Tar Pit (RubyConf, 2019)